Nowass/zonerama-downloader/README.md

    - Handles download modal
    - Waits for download completion
    - Returns to album list
-7. **Post-processing**: If enabled, unzips all downloaded files and optionally deletes ZIPs
+7. **Post-processing**: If enabled, unzips all ZIP files in the download directory and optionally deletes ZIPs
 8. **Statistics**: Shows final download summary

 ## Features in Detail